DIAGNijmegen/unicorn_baseline_template/README.md

 - Reads the challenge input for each task (e.g., image paths, report texts, etc.).
 - Produces an output JSON file for each sample.
 - Provides a dummy checksum-based feature extraction as a placeholder for real models for pathology and radiology vision tasks.
-- Provides a dummy checksum-based feature extraction as a placeholder for real models.

 📦 This ensures your code is **compatible with the challenge evaluation pipeline**, even before you plug in a real model!